mhaseebaslam/linux-cli-essentials/commands/LXD.md

 # LXD Commands

 LXD is a modern, secure, and powerful tool that provides a unified experience for running and managing containers or virtual machines.
-Visit <a href="https://canonical.com/lxd" target="_blank">Canonical LXD</a> for more information.
+Visit [Canonical LXD](https://canonical.com/lxd) for more information.

 ## Initialization